Fozzyack/booking-system-test/README.md

 A modern, full-stack booking system for coworking spaces, built with Next.js and Django.

+## Just for Testing

-> **Note**: This is a test project to explore and experiment with various features.
+This is a test project to explore and experiment with various features.
 It is not a full-fledged production application.

 ## Overview